Kinto/kinto/docs/configuration/production.rst

 *Kinto* is a standard python application.

 Recommended settings for production are listed below.
 Some :ref:`insights about deployment strategies
-<deployment>` are also given.
+<deployment>` are also provided.

-*PostgreSQL* is the recommended backend for production.
+Because we use it for most of our deploys, *PostgreSQL* is the recommended backend for production.

 Recommended settings
 --------------------